Updated September 2, 2023

 Once you do this, you can use their portfolio analysis tools to track your portfolio's exposures and risk metrics, such as correlation, Sharpe Ratio, and drawdown, over time.

-You can add up to 60 portfolios per account,[4] which means there's enough room for all your taxable accounts, 401(k)s, and accounts for family members (and then some!).
+With Premium Plus, you can add up to 60 portfolios per account, and up to 25 with Premium,[5] which means there's enough room for all your taxable accounts, 401(k)s, and accounts for family members (and then some!).

-Stock Rover also includes a portfolio rebalancing tool that automatically tells you what adjustments are needed to keep your allocations in line with your targets as the market fluctuates.
+Stock Rover also includes a portfolio rebalancing tool.
+This automatically tells you what adjustments are needed to keep your allocations in line with your targets as the market fluctuates.

 Stock Rover Price[5]